-I would like to extend my gratitude to all esteemed stakeholders of the Company namely shareholders, creditors, bankers, suppliers, customers and society.
-I am also grateful to our 'human capital' for their unwavering passion, innovation and continual support towards the Company's long- term goals and vision.
-I sincerely thank the Company's Board of Directors for their guidance and valuable inputs.
-I firmly believe that KET has just scratch the surface and our best performance will be delivered in the coming years.
+I would like to extend my sincere vote of thanks to all the esteemed stakeholders of the Company.
+I am truly grateful to our 'human capital' for their perennial efforts to materialize the Company's long- term goals and vision.
+I sincerely thank the Company's Board of Directors for their continuous guidance and inspire KET team to explore and conquer the uncharted paths.
+I firmly believe that KET has got its business model in place for delivering sustainable growth and create value for its stakeholders.

-Yours Truly,
+Yours Truly, For Kabra Extrusion Technik Limited